 ![]() |

 Lewis, Eric (1908 - 1993) British-born illusion builder and owner of MagiCraft Magic Manufacturing Co.
 Eric built apparatus for the Milson-Worth Company, and did special work for the Albo collection.
 Though he developed many magic effects, his best known is the Diminishing Silk Production.
+He may have invented "Twister" in 1978.
 He is the father of Martin Lewis.
 Wrote: A Choice of Miracles (1980), A Continuation of Miracles (1981), The Crowning Miracles (1983), Martin's M*I*R*A*C*L*E*S, Eric Lewis Rope Routine, Studies in Mystery (1941), P.T.
 Selbit A Magical Innovator (with Peter Warlock), Walter Jeans, Illusioneer (with Peter Warlock), Open Sesame (1947 with Wilfred Tyler) Media: Personal Magic of Eric Lewis Vol. 1 CD-ROM |

 |||